scottmuc/scottmuc.github.com/source/_posts/2014-11-05-joining-soundcloud-and-moving-to-berlin.markdown

 Those set me up much better to see if the company was a fit for me.
 It remains to be seen, but I think that being open about my job search, my principals, and not being in a rush will result in a much better mutual partnership.
-It was a zero stress endevour and I wish more people had the same privlege to be more precise about the work they apply for.
+It was a zero stress endevour and I wish more people had the same privilege to be more precise about the work they apply for.

 After several months I interviewed with a handful of companies, but eventually I narrowed it down.